Learn Python with Talk Python's 270 hours of courses

 22:12 The way I, you know, whatever, right?

-22:13 Like putting that out there and just giving a sense that this is a really fast framework.
+22:13 Like putting, putting that out there and just giving a sense that this is a really fast framework.

-22:19 You know, how does it compare to things like FastAPI or Court, which is the async version of Flask-ish, right?
+22:19 You know, how does it compare to things like FastAPI or court, which is the async version of Flask ish, right?

 22:25 They're working on unifying those more, but basically the async version of Flask for now.

-22:41 Like, as you said, benchmarks are really, really controversial topic and they're insanely hard to get right.
+22:40 Like, as you said, benchmarks are really, really controversial topic and they're insanely hard to get right.

 22:47 And it's even harder to get actually benchmarks that are useful for your use case.